Write amplification: Impact on performance

 The overall performance of an SSD is dependent upon a number of factors, including write amplification.
 Writing to a flash memory device takes longer than reading from it.
 An SSD generally uses multiple flash memory components connected in parallel as channels to increase performance.
 If the SSD has a high write amplification, the controller will be required to write that many more times to the flash memory.
 This requires even more time to write the data from the host.
 An SSD with a low write amplification will not need to write as much data and can therefore be finished writing sooner than a drive with a high write amplification.

 Product statements

 In September 2008, Intel announced the X25-M SATA SSD with a reported WA as low as 1.1.
-In April 2009, SandForce announced the SF-1000 SSD Processor family with a reported WA of 0.5 which appears to come from some form of data compression.
+In April 2009, SandForce announced the SF-1000 SSD Processor family with a reported WA of 0.5 which uses data compression to achieve a sub 1.0 WA.
 Before this announcement, a write amplification of 1.0 was considered the lowest that could be attained with an SSD.